LBCrion/sfwbar/README.md

 ### SFWBar

 SFWBar (Sway Floating Window Bar) is a flexible taskbar application for [Sway](https://github.com/swaywm/sway) wayland compositor, designed with a stacking layout in mind.
+SFWBar will work with other wayland compositors supporting layer shell protocol, but taskbar and pager functionality requires sway (or at least i3 IPC support).

 ## SFWBar implements the following features:
 1. Taskbar - to control floating windows